 This green mealie risotto made with brown rice is particularly nutritious with all of the vitamins and fibre found in whole grains.

 Paradoxically many stunted children are also overweight.
-Research clearly shows that the obesity epidemic in the USA began three years after the release of the McGovern Report in 1977.
+Research clearly shows that the obesity epidemic in the USA began three years after the release of the McGovern Report in 1977 which made these recommendations.

 Fat in the diet yields satiety.

-Another unanticipated fact that the committee did not anticipate was the the recommended whole grains became increasingly difficult to purchase; millers were extracting the bran, germ and fat from wheat and corn for higher profit margins.
+Another unanticipated fact that the committee did not appreciate was that the recommended whole grains became increasingly difficult to purchase; millers were extracting the bran, germ and fat from wheat and corn for higher profit margins.

 Obesity and ten years later the prevalence of diabetes also soared.